bursonic/driveMalta/Cars/Attitude.md

 ###4228 - CARS2.3

 You are approaching a pelican crossing.
 The amber light is showing.
-You MUST:
+You must:

 1. **Not move until the green light appears**
 2. Encourage pedestrians to cross